 Outline of Plan

-This past spring we bought a 40 foot steel shipping container.
-These are water tight as they as normally used on container ships.
+This past spring, we bought a 40-foot steel shipping container.
+These are water-tight as they are normally used on container ships.
 We were lucky in that we were able to place the container on Linda’s brother Buster’s farm in upstate

 Introduction